Pajtim Kasami: Basel

 According to various news, Italian Serie A club Venezia F.C. had officially moved for the acquisition of the Swiss ex-international Kasami, however, the move never came into fruition.
 On 12 October 2020, FC Basel announced that Kasami joined them on a two-year deal.
 Kasami joined Basel's first team for their 2020–21 season under head coach Ciriaco Sforza.
 After playing in one test game Kasami played his domestic league debut for his new club in the away game in the Kybunpark on 1 November 2020.
 He scored his first goal for the team in the same game, it was the last goal in the game, as Basel won 3–1 against St. Gallen.
 He immediately became a regular starter, playing 32 games, scoring 12 in his first season.
 At the beginning of his second season with the club he was also regular starter under new head coach Patrick Rahmen, but then after the winter break and following the change of trainer to Guillermo Abascal, Kasami was used mainly as substitute.
 Kasami left Basel after his contract expired.
 During his period with the club Kasaim played a total of 92 games for Basel scoring a total of 23 goals.
 65 of these games were in the Swiss Super League, 1 in the Swiss Cup, 13 in the UEFA Europa Conference League and 13 were friendly games.
 He scored 16 goals in the domestic league, 2 in the Conference League and the other 4 were scored during the test games.

+Sampdoria

+On 14 September 2023, Kasami signed a contract with Sampdoria in Italy for one season.
+Kasami left Sampdoria by mutual consent on 3 February 2025.

+Return to Sion

+On 11 February 2025, FC Sion announced Kasami's return until summer 2026.
+His contract with Sion was terminated by mutual consent on 2 July 2025.
+In this half year, he made just nine appearances off the bench, totalling 112 minutes played.